 There is a nominal cost associated with the above-referenced delivery process and the act of certificating the shares or delivering them through the DWAC System.
 The transfer agent will typically charge the tendering broker \$45.00 and it would be up to the broker whether or not to pass this cost on to the holder.
 However, this fee would be incurred regardless of whether or not we require holders to deliver their shares prior to the vote on the business combination in order to exercise conversion rights.
 This is because a holder would need to deliver shares to exercise conversion rights regardless of the timing of when such delivery must be effectuated.
-However, in the event we require stockholders to deliver their shares prior to the vote on the proposed business combination and the proposed business combination is not consummated, this may result in an increased cost to stockholders.
+However, in the event we require stockholders to deliver their shares prior to the proposed business combination is not consummated, this may result in an increased cost to stockholders.